-RIPTA passes through FTA funds to a very limited number of subrecipients, usually under special circumstances.
-All subrecipients are monitored pursuant to oversight policies designed to ensure compliance with all FTA requirements.
-Monitoring activities may include site visits and/or review of project update reports, training records, maintenance records, and the like.
-RIPTA's subrecipient selection and monitoring procedures, consistent with federal regulations, govern notification of eligible local entities of funding availability, solicitation of applications from potential subrecipients, determination of applicant and project eligibility, review and selection of projects for approval, and certification that allocations of funds to subrecipients are made on a fair and equitable basis.
+RIPTA passes through FTA funds to a limited number of subrecipients.
+RIPTA's subrecipient selection and monitoring procedures include notification to eligible local entities of funding availability, solicitation for applications from potential subrecipients, determination of applicant and project eligibility, review and selection of projects for FTA approval, and certification that allocations of funds to subrecipients are made on a fair and equitable basis.
+Eligibility of subrecipients is FTA program specific.
+Therefore, reference is made to the Program Sections below for details on eligibility.